-Mahatma Gandhi Biography: Family, History, Movements and Facts
+Mahatma Gandhi Biography: Family, Education, History, Movements, and Facts

 On 30 January Mahatma Gandhi was assassinated by Nathuram Godse and so, this day is observed as Martyr's Day or Shaheed Diwas.